-- Religious holy days; - Required court appearances; - Activities related to obtaining United States citizenship; - Documented health-care appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders, if the student comes to school or returns to school on the same day as the appointment.
-A note from the health-care provider must be submitted upon the student's arrival or return to campus; and - For students in the conservatorship (custody) of the state, - o An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- Religious holy days; - Required court appearances; - Appearing at a governmental officer to obtaining United States citizenship; - Taking part in a US naturalization oath ceremony - Serving as an election clerk - Health-care appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders. - For students in the conservatorship (custody) of the state, - o An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.